In this article, you will learn

 -

-Distribute [48] – distributes the selected VDP elements based on the chosen reference origin.
+Distribute [48] – defines how the selected VDP elements should be distributed based on the chosen origin.
 You can distribute the selected elements as follows:

 - Distribute Horizontally